Nutrients for growing cannabis plants in soil

 There are several products formulated for growing cannabis plants that can be classified into different categories:

-• Base nutrients, that contain NPK macroelements (nitrogen, phosphorus, and potassium), microelements (calcium, magnesium), and all the trace elements needed (iron, zinc, etc...) in appropriate amounts.
-Generally, these nutrients are available as fertilisers for the growth phase, (rich in nitrogen N) or the flowering phase, although there are also several combinations for the entire life cycle of the plant, for example, the Fast Food fertiliser from B.A.C.
+- Base nutrients, that contain NPK macroelements (nitrogen, phosphorus, and potassium), microelements (calcium, magnesium), and all the trace elements needed (iron, zinc, etc...) in appropriate amounts.
+Generally, these nutrients are available as fertilizers for the growth phase, (rich in nitrogen N) or the flowering phase, although there are also several combinations for the entire life cycle of the plant, for example, the Fast Food fertilizer from B.A.C.

-• Solid fertilisers are usually nutrients in natural, solid, and slow-releasing form that can be mixed with the soil before its use: Vermicompost, guano, ashes, seaweed?the more fertilisers of this kind we use, the richer will be the soil, so you won't have to use liquid nutrients to correct deficiencies.
+- Solid fertilizers are usually nutrients in a natural, solid, and slow-releasing form that can be mixed with the soil before its use: Vermicompost, guano, ashes, or seaweed.
+The more fertilizers of this kind we use, the richer will be the soil, so you won't have to use liquid nutrients to correct deficiencies.
 However, take care not to overfeed the plants with too many nutrients, especially seedlings or cuttings.
 Fresh animal manure is not recommended because it is highly concentrated.

-What does the NPK specification of fertilisers mean?
+What does the NPK specification of fertilizers mean?

-Normally, each fertiliser bottle features the NPK specification on its label, 3 letters followed by 3 numbers.
-These letters correspond to the 3 main nutrients for plants: Nitrogen (N), Phosphorus (P) and Potassium (K).
+Normally, each fertilizer bottle features the NPK specification on its label, 3 letters followed by 3 numbers.
+These letters correspond to the 3 main nutrients for plants: Nitrogen (N), Phosphorus (P), and Potassium (K).

 The numbers next to them correspond to the content proportion of these elements between them, for example:

-• A fertiliser with an NPK of 4/2/3 contains more nitrogen than phosphorus and potassium, and is suitable to be used during the growth phase of cannabis plants.
+- A fertilizer with an NPK of 4/2/3 contains more nitrogen than phosphorus and potassium and is suitable to be used during the growth phase of cannabis plants.

-• A fertiliser with an NPK of 2/3/4 contains more phosphorus and potassium than nitrogen and is suitable to be used during for cannabis plants in flower.
+- A fertilizer with an NPK of 2/3/4 contains more phosphorus and potassium than nitrogen and is suitable to be used for cannabis plants in flower.

-It?s important to understand that these numbers correspond to a proportion and not really an exact percentage, so the nutrient solution may change depending on the product or brand used.
-Moreover, the NPK specification isn?t the same in all countries and changes regularly, for this reason, the labels of the nutrients need to be continuously updated.
+It's important to understand that these numbers correspond to a proportion and not an exact percentage, so the nutrient solution may change depending on the product or brand used.
+Moreover, the NPK specification is not the same in all countries and changes regularly, for this reason, the labels of the nutrients need to be continuously updated.

-When to use fertilisers for growing cannabis in soil?
+When to use nutrients for growing cannabis in soil?

 The soil normally contains a certain amount of nutrients, meaning that you will need to wait a few weeks before any additional liquid nutrients are required:

-• Approximately 7 to 10 days after the transplant (or germination) in a lightly-fertilised soil (Light Mix)
+- Approximately 7 to 10 days after the transplant (or germination) in a lightly-fertilized soil (Light Mix)

 Liquid nutrients (and PK boosters) are sometimes added in each watering or can be used alternatively with just water or base nutrients.
 Using just water (or water and enzymes) works great to avoid salt accumulations in the substrate, diluting the unused nutrients.

-Fertilisers are usually absorbed through the root system.
-Exceptionally, and especially during the growth period, foliar fertilisers can be also used to rapidly correct some deficiencies or imbalances, but are normally avoided since the plants tend to develop roots much more slowly when they are fed through their leaves.
+Nutrients are usually absorbed through the root system.
+Exceptionally, and especially during the growth period, foliar fertilizers can be also used to rapidly correct some deficiencies or imbalances, but are normally avoided since the plants tend to develop roots much more slowly when they are fed through their leaves.

 Foliar spraying and cannabis